 Contents

 So what is the meaning of the song Hallelujah?
-Let’s dig into it.
+The answer isn’t neat.
+And that’s kind of the point.

 A Song About Faith, Love, and Loss